-When 'Utility 2 Bus' is selected: Hold down the [UTIL] button in the cross-point control block, and select the signal on the background B bus.

-While the [UTIL] button is held down, the background B bus changes to the utility 2 bus.
+When 'Utility Bus' is selected: Hold down the [UTIL] button in the crosspoint control block, and select the signal in the background A bus.
+While the [UTIL] button is held down, the background A bus changes to the utility bus.